 “The first question we receive is yeah….
 And what should we do now?”
 Tobias Gabriel

 It was important to include relevant guides in the notification.
 Things like: how to check the Cloud Account Log, how to rotate relevant cloud credentials.

 In addition to this, it was also discovered to be very important to have somebody they can reach out to if they have questions or if they have noticed abuse of the account so that it can be escalated and properly handled and doesn’t end up in a void.

 Conclusion from GitGuardian

-Using SAP as a case study provides great insight into the complexity, challenges and considerations you must make when deciding to build an in house secrets detection solution.
-It is a complex undertaking that needs to be constantly maintained and monitored, and must include a dedicated team to help mitigate and keep the tool maintained.
-The steps must include: an effective detection process, a centralized and extracted data set, efficient scanning method, post processing and validation of the results, dedicated automated notification and revalidation of the credentials to keep track of progress.
+Using SAP as a case study provides great insight into the complexity, challenges and considerations you must make when deciding to build an in-house secrets detection solution.
+It is a complex undertaking that needs to be constantly maintained and monitored and must include a dedicated team to help mitigate and keep the tool maintained.
+The steps must include: an effective detection process, a centralized and extracted data set, an efficient scanning method, post processing and validation of the results, dedicated automated notification and revalidation of the credentials to keep track of progress.

 Before undertaking a task yourself, you should always consult the available solutions including the open-source options such as truffleHog or gitleaks but also commercial applications such as GitGuardian.Implement Automated Secrets Detection in your Git Workflow